-- 7. Assess population needs, assets, and capacities that affect communities' health - 8.
-Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs - 9.
+- 7. Assess population needs, assets, and capacities that affect communities' health - Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs - 9.
 Design a population-based policy, program, project, or intervention - 10.
-Explain basic principles and tools of budget and resource management13 - 11.
-Select methods to evaluate public health programs
+Explain basic principles and tools of budget and resource management14